 Iced Mexican Hibiscus Tea Recipe (Agua de Jamaica)

-Agua de Jamaica is iced hibiscus tea that is especially popular in Mexico.
-It is made by boiling hibiscus flowers (flor de Jamaica) in water, adding sugar and lime juice, and then chilling it.
+Agua de Jamaica is especially popular in Mexico.
+It’s made by boiling hibiscus flowers (flor de Jamaica) in water, adding sugar and lime juice, and then chilling it.

 You can also add cinnamon and ginger for extra taste.

-Here are instructions for making about 30 oz (1 liter) of hibiscus concentrate:
+Here are instructions for making 3 cups of hibiscus concentrate.

 Ingredients:

-- 2 cups (500 ml) of fresh hibiscus flowers (or 8 tablespoons of dried hibiscus flowers)
+- 2 cups of fresh hibiscus flower petals (or 8 tablespoons of dried hibiscus flowers)

 Optional ingredients: